Today marks the 38th anniversary of the death of Mike Hynes.

 The family – Mike was in about the middle – was fun-loving, close, and each sibling seemed to me remarkably different from all the others.
 It was a tribute to his parents that each child was nurtured in the manner most suitable to that child.
 The house was a magnet for kids and young adults; we were always welcomed, treated with respect – but with 10 kids, there was a degree of chaos that seemed to be the normal state of affairs.

 School started in late August for me.
-Mike borrowed a car carrier from my folks to take Michael B’s & my returning-to-school luggage, and with a 4th friend, Leo, we departed for Wisconsin from Virginia in Mike’s car an old Mercury (affectionately referred to as “Merc”).
-After a day or 2 in Milwaukee with us, Mike & Leo returned to Virginia.
+Mike borrowed a car carrier from my folks to take Michael B’s & my returning-to-school luggage, and with a 4th friend, Leo, we departed for Wisconsin from Virginia in Mike’s car – an old Mercury (affectionately referred to as “Merc”).
+After a couple days in Milwaukee with us, Mike & Leo returned to Virginia.
 On Wednesday, Sept 2, 1970, Mike returned the luggage carrier to my folks, and had dinner with them.
-On Friday, Sept 4, 1970, Mike went with his brother and a couple of friends to the 3 sisters area of the Potomac River, on the Arlington side.
-Details are fuzzy, but apparently at least a couple of them decided, unwisely, to swim to the 3 sisters islands – small islands in the river – and of the 4 of them who attempted the swim, 2 of them didn’t make it – Mike and one of his brother’s friends.
+On Friday, Sept 4, 1970, Mike went with his brother and a couple of friends to the Three Sisters area of the Potomac River, on the Arlington side.
+Details are fuzzy, but apparently at least a couple of them decided, unwisely, to swim to the Three Sisters Islands – small islands in the river – and of the 4 of them who attempted the swim, 2 of them didn’t make it – Mike and one of his brother’s friends.

-I was out on that Friday night.
+In Milwaukee, I was out on that Friday night.
 When I returned to my dorm room, my roommate and friend, Kathy, told me I had to call home quickly.
-This was unusual, as those were the days when long-distance phone calls were reserved for very special occasions.
+This was unusual, as those were the days when long-distance phone calls were expensive and reserved for very special occasions.
 I called, and my sister broke the news to me: Mike had gone swimming in the Potomac in the afternoon, and his family thought he had drowned.
 His body had not been recovered.
-I should come home Saturday.
+She told me I should come home Saturday.
 I did, along with Michael B. Mike’s body was found on Saturday.

 The funeral wasn’t as personal, and I was proud of how stoic I was, until the end, when Mike’s casket was escorted out with the prayer, In Paradisum: